If you’re longing for a deeper, more life-giving faith, join us for a dive into transformational Christian practices.

 For each practice you’ll find creative ideas for individual and communal practices, Scripture passages to read, a helpful intro article, thought or discussion questions, and a list of resources for going deeper.

 What Is a Faith Practice?

-enriches our attentiveness to the Holy Spirit
+enrich our attentiveness to the Holy Spirit,

-and strengthens our love for God and others.
+strengthen our love for God and others.